gleam-lang/website/cheatsheets/gleam-for-elm-users.md

 #### Gleam

-Operators in Gleam as not generic over `Int` and `Float` so there are separate symbols for `Int` and `Float` operations.
+Operators in Gleam are not generic over `Int` and `Float` so there are separate symbols for `Int` and `Float` operations.
 For example, `+` adds integers together whilst `+.` adds floats together.
 The pattern of the additional `.` extends to the other common operators.

 Additionally, underscores can be added to both integers and floats for clarity.